Free shore access

-Electric Beach is located on the west coast of Oahu, approximately a 40-minutes’ drive from Honolulu.
-Once you reached the coast, watch for Kahe Beach Park signs.
+Electric Beach is located on the west coast of Oahu, about a 40-minute drive from Honolulu and Waikiki Beach.
+Once you’ve reached the coast, watch for Kahe Beach Park signs.
 The parking lot is just before the electric plant, on the left side of the road.
 Park and walk to the tiny Electric Beach.

-Entering in the water can be challenging on this spot, due to waves and currents that frequently occur along this part of the coast.
-Get into the water from the Electric Beach, staying close to the wall, and swim out the small channel (which can be quite turbulent) to reach the open ocean.
-Wear swim fins, and do not enter the water if the surf is too strong.
+A water entrance can be quite challenging at this location, due to the waves and currents that frequently occur along this part of the coast.
+Get into the water from the Electric Beach, staying close to the wall, and swim out to the reef.
+Wear swim fins, and do not enter the water if there is surf or a strong current.

-The area to explore covers the surroundings of the large outflow pipe (↕6-20ft/2-6m) and its surroundings, including the reef areas extending south of the pipe.
-The warm water released by the electric plant and the structure has created an artificial reef, abundant with sea life.
+The Electric Beach snorkeling area comprises a large water pipe (↕6-20ft/2-6m) and its surroundings, including the reef areas extending south of the pipe.
+The warm water released by the electric plant and the structure has created an artificial reef, attracting abundant sea life.

-The top of the structure is approximately at 10ft under the surface of the ocean.
-Do not dive down in front of the openings to the pipes, as the flowing water can create strong and unpredictable currents.
+The top of the structure is approximately 10ft under the surface of the ocean.
+Do not snorkel the pipe discharge area, as the flowing water can create strong and unpredictable currents.
 Did you snorkel this area recently?
 Share your pics in the gallery below!